kimardenmiller/original_momentum_public_web/momentum_content/charter.markdown

 The rules and standards of the men's organization Momentum are contained in this written Charter.

-Proposed changes to the Charter must be presented via email to members at least 14 days prior to a General Meeting and ratified by two-thirds of the members who vote at the meeting.
+Proposed changes to the Charter must be presented via email to Owners at least 14 days prior to a General Meeting and ratified by two-thirds of the Owners who vote at the meeting.
 Abstentions do not count.
 There are no proxy votes.

 All decisions not otherwise prescribed in the Charter are made by the Chief.

 Membership
 ----------

-Members must be men, 18 years of age or older, who have met the membership requirements.
-Members are encouraged to be on teams but it is not required.
-A team can be comprised of both members and non-members; that is, the whole team does not need to be in Momentum.
+Owners must be men, 18 years of age or older, who have met the membership requirements.
+Owners are encouraged to be on teams but it is not required.
+A team can be comprised of both Owners and non-Owners; that is, the whole team does not need to be in Momentum.
 Dues are established by the Chief and must be paid in full to maintain membership.

-### New Members
+### New Owners

 There are no formal enrollment targets or required enrollment activities.

 Leadership
 ----------

 Momentum is led by a Chief, or Co-Chiefs (herein "Chief").
-The Chief is selected in a Primal Night style process, which is open only to Momentum members.
+The Chief is selected in a Primal Night style process, which is open only to Momentum Owners.

 There is no fixed term for Chiefs.
 Chiefs serve until they resign or are removed by a vote of "no-confidence."
-Any Momentumteam may bring a vote of no-confidence at any time by notifying the members via email at least 14 days prior to the General Meeting at which the vote will be held.
-A verdict of no confidence is upheld by a majority vote of the members at the General Meeting.
+Any Momentumteam may bring a vote of no-confidence at any time by notifying the Owners via email at least 14 days prior to the General Meeting at which the vote will be held.
+A verdict of no confidence is upheld by a majority vote of the Owners at the General Meeting.

 Completing Chiefs are held in a position of honor.

 Continuity
 ----------

-Momentum will have a board of trustees commonly called the Legacy Team made up of four local Momentum members with at least three years tenure in Momentum.
+Momentum will have a board of trustees commonly called the Legacy Team made up of four local Momentum Owners with at least three years tenure in Momentum.
-1. Legacy Team members are appointed by the Chief.
+1. Legacy Team Owners are appointed by the Chief.
-2. No more than two Legacy Team members can be members of the same Momentum team.
+2. No more than two Legacy Team Owners can be Owners of the same Momentum team.
-3. Each Legacy Team member will serve a term of two years.
+3. Each Legacy Team Owner will serve a term of two years.
-4. The term of Legacy Team members are staggered by six months.
+4. The term of Legacy Team Owners are staggered by six months.
 When a Legacy Team member resigns, the term of his replacement will be two years plus the length of time remaining on the resigning Legacy Team member's term.
-5. Legacy Team members may not serve consecutive terms.
+5. Legacy Team Owners may not serve consecutive terms.
 After a six-month period of not serving, they may be appointed to an additional term.

 The purpose of the Legacy Team is:
 1. To informally hold the Chief accountable to his vision and his duties under this Charter and according to the legacy of Momentum.